MonoidMusician/blog/sources/bezier_calligraphy.md

 I was able to do this much in Inkscape directly: copy some segments, align them.
 You can even make linked clones so it updates altogether.

+<div id="simplest-calligraphy-demo"></div>
+<label><input id="anatomy-simplest" type="checkbox" checked> Overlay anatomy</label>

-But there were problems: when the paths crossed over it got way too thin.
+But there were problems: when the paths crossed over it got noticeably too thin.
+Even before then, the curves were trending too close, as you can see by double-clicking on it to reveal the red approximation.
 Basically if the pen nib wasnʼt made of perfectly straight lines, the composite stroke would be missing stuff.

 Essentially this process is simulating what you would get by stamping the pen nib in certain points, and then drawing a rake through the path to connect them with curves.